 Instead, show interest in the interviewer by asking questions such as “What is the most attractive area of work for you in the company?”, Or “What are the features of the company's daily dress code?”

 Although delays can largely be avoided, this is still a common complaint among employers.
 Gary McCracken, author of “Tips and Methods for Successful Interviews and Job Seekers,” suggests: “First do a reconnaissance so you know where the company is, how to get there, where to park, or what kind of public transportation.”

 If for any reason you are late and late for at least seven minutes, show respect by calling the company and asking if you should come to the meeting or should reschedule it.

 5. Get to know your employer.

-Find out the names of your interviewers in advance and study them.
-To really stun your employers, when answering questions, contact them by name.
-For example, “Therefore, to my answer, Carol ...” is a good way to increase your chance.
-Remembering names can cause some difficulties, but it leaves a lasting impression.
+Find out the names of your interviewers ahead of time and research them.
+To really wow your employers, refer to them by name when answering questions.
+For example, "So my answer, Carol ..." is a good way to increase your chances.
+Memorizing names can be difficult, but it leaves a lasting impression.

 6. Smile and be polite

-Hiring managers say the failure to make eye contact is a mistake made by 68 percent of job seekers.
+Hiring managers say failing to make eye contact is a mistake made by 68 percent of job seekers.
 Lack of eye contact during the interview may mean that you are not interested in the position.
-In addition, almost 40 percent of the candidates do not smile during the interview.
+In addition, nearly 40 percent of candidates do not smile during interviews.